ruediste/jabsaw/README.md

 	mvn release:perform

-Finally, update the `settings.xml` file to contain your credentials and put the release to the central repository by
+Finally, put the release to the central repository by

+	...
+	cd target/checkout
 	mvn nexus-staging:release

+Last but not least, do not forget to bump the versions in the examples in this file.